nvenko/py-deflation/README.tex.md

 # deflation-precond-strategies-sde

-#### Enables testing and applications of deflation and preconditioning strategies to solve sequences of sampled finite element (FE) discretization of stochastic differential equations (SDE).
+#### Enables testing and applications of deflation and preconditioning strategies to solve sequences of sampled finite element (FE) discretizations of stochastic differential equations (SDE).

 Author: Nicolas Venkovic